Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 Trek to Cholem Kharka

-We will trek from there uphill over the rocky trial.
+We will trek from there uphill over the rocky trail.
 The trail will be physically demanding and exhausting as it will take us about 7-8 hours.
 We will spend the night in a local guest house.

 Cholem Kharka